moonbitlang/moonbit-docs/tour.md

 ## Iteration

 Finally, let's talk about the major point of every OO-language: looping.
-Although we've been using recursion all along, MoonBit is designed to be multi-paradigm, thus it retains C-style imperative `for` `while` loop.
+Although we've been using recursion most of the times, MoonBit is designed to be multi-paradigm, thus it retains C-style imperative `for` `while` loop.

 Additionally, MoonBit provides a more interesting loop construct, the functional loop.
 For example the Fibonacci number can be calculated by

 ```moonbit
 fn fib(n: Int) -> Int {